 Terry Langbaum, M.A.S., worked at Johns Hopkins for more than 40 years.
 From 2001 to 2017, Terry served as the chief administrative officer of the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
 During this time, she worked with now-Professor Lillie Shockney on cancer survivorship initiatives, and together they developed a program to help Johns Hopkins employees who had been diagnosed with cancer, using her own experience as a cancer patient to support and guide others.
 The program was recognized as a best practice for cancer care by external organizations, including the Maryland Comprehensive Cancer Control Program.
 By 2016, Terry and Lillie had developed the program for use by companies outside of Johns Hopkins.
-Today, Work Stride: Managing Cancer at Work is being offered as an employee benefit by corporations across the country.
+Today, Work Stride is being offered as an employee benefit by corporations across the country.

 CEO Cancer Gold Standard™ Accreditation